← All posts

 Frequently asked questions

-Why do home bakers feel guilty about charging fair prices?
+Why do cottage bakers feel guilty about charging fair prices?

 Pricing guilt is rarely about your actual prices.
-It is old programming about money — childhood messages, fear of seeming greedy, and imposter syndrome.
-Recognizing it as programming (not reality) is the first step to overriding it.
+It stems from childhood money beliefs, imposter syndrome, and the blurred boundary between personal relationships and professional worth.
+Recognizing it as old programming — not market reality — is the first step to overriding it.

-How do I respond when a customer says my prices are too high?
+How should I respond when a customer says my prices are too high?

 Stay calm and do not apologize.
-A simple 'I completely understand.
-These are my prices for the quality and care that goes into every order' is enough.
-Never justify in detail or offer a discount you were not planning to give.
+A simple "I completely understand — these are my prices for the quality and care that goes into every order" is enough.
+Never offer a discount that wasn't part of your plan, and never justify your costs in detail under pressure.

-Almost never.
-If something about the order genuinely changed (smaller size, longer lead time), a corresponding price change makes sense.
-If nothing changed and you discount anyway, you are training that customer to expect lower prices every time.
+Rarely.
+If something about the order genuinely changed — smaller size, longer lead time, bulk quantity — a corresponding price adjustment makes sense.
+If nothing changed and you discount anyway, you're training that customer to negotiate every time.

-Usually fewer than bakers fear.
-Research on small businesses shows the customers lost after a fair price raise are typically the hardest to work with.
+Usually far fewer than bakers fear.
+Research consistently shows that the customers lost after a fair price increase are typically the hardest to work with.
 Customers who value quality are less price-sensitive and more loyal — and they refer people like themselves.

-crumb coach has a built-in pricing calculator that shows you exactly what your products should cost — so you can walk into every conversation knowing your number is right, not guessing. and with klarna buy now pay later built in, your customers always have a way to say yes at full price.
+crumb coach has a built-in pricing calculator that shows you exactly what your products should cost — so you can walk into every conversation knowing your number is right. and with klarna buy now pay later built in, your customers always have a way to say yes at full price.

 Related reading